My interest in working as an academic tutor began after earning an A grade on the first expository essay

 I wrote as a college freshman.
 Over ten years later, I submitted an economic research report as a continuing education student.
-That report reawakened my natural inclination for academic prose.
+That report reawakened my proclivity for academic prose.
 From that point on, I pursued all writing

 It is gratifying to meet a student who does not understand the essay requirement and has other equally important and urgent subjects to master, and then leave enlightened and empowered one hour later.
-I have worked with students who arrive with the task, a weak draft and a deadline and leave with a fresh new outlook and a well defined course of direction.
+I have worked with students who arrive with the task, a weak draft and a deadline; then, leave with a fresh new outlook and a well defined course of direction.
 The end result is a new educational perspective and an eagerness to return to the writing center they once eluded, whether the next day or years later.
 This is the episode I encounter hour after hour and day after day.
 Every student brings a new dilemma that has to be evaluated, restructured and refocused.
 It is rewarding to be the source of a life changing event.

 My long term personal goal has been to educate individuals on academic prose, formal argument and research protocol.
-I believe that the motivated, broadminded and agile university population is the optimal audience for a writing enthusiast such as me, and that alone has served as my guiding principle.
+I believe that the motivated, broadminded and agile university population is the optimal audience for a writing enthusiast such as I, and that alone has served as my guiding principle.
 I worked in Princeton for several years after graduating from college and, as such, I would not hesitate to further my commitment as a writing center tutor.
 I have been a member of four major research organizations and I feel qualified to mentor university students, given the prospect.

 Travels within 40 miles of Watchung, NJ 07069